Nuclear ab initio calculations of 6He $\beta$-decay for beyond the Standard Model studies

-Aside from the small parameters already mentioned, the theory is constrained by the accuracy level of the multipole operators, which are calculated only from one-body currents.
-The lack of the 2-body currents in the multipole operators leads to an absence in the theory, dominated by a small parameter $\epsilon_{\rm EFT}$.
-While the $\hat{M}_{1}^{V}$ 2b-current part is characterized by $\epsilon_{\rm EFT}$, the $\hat{L}_{1}^{A}$ and $\hat{C}_{1}^{A}$ 2b-currents terms are associated with the next order, $\epsilon_{\rm EFT}^2$.
-To estimate these EFT uncertainties, we make use of other observables, where higher-order EFT calculations were compared to experiment, namely \nuc{6}{Li} magnetic moment and M1 transition, and the \nuc{6}{He} half-life.
-According to~\cite{PhysRevC.87.035503} (\cite{PhysRevLett.126.102501}), the 2b-current, which is an NLO correction for this operator, has a vanishing contribution to the \nuc{6}{Li} magnetic moment, and a 20\% (10\%) contribution to the $\nuc{6}{Li} ( 0^{+}{\to} 1^{+})$ B(M1) transition.
-As B(M1) contains the squared matrix element, this entails at most a 10\% 2-body currents contribution for $\hat{M}_{1}^{V}$.
-Additionally, we compared our $\hat{L}_{1}^{A}$ calculations with the empirical GT operator, $\lvert\rm GT\left(^{6} \rm He\right)\rvert_{\rm expt}=2.161\pm0.005$, calculated from the \nuc{6}{He} half-life~\cite{PhysRevC.79.065501}, and found a deviation of $1.5\%$ in $\hat{L}_{1}^{A}$, consistent with the fact that these corrections are of higher order in EFT counting than $\hat{M}_{1}^{V}$.
-This consistency allows us to conservatively estimate that $\epsilon_{\rm EFT}$ is less than 15\%.
+As aforementioned, the lack of two-body currents in the multipole operators leads to an absence in the theory, dominated by a small parameter $\epsilon_{\rm EFT}$, where the $\hat{M}_{1}^{V}$ two-body current part is characterized by $\epsilon_{\rm EFT}$, while $\hat{L}_{1}^{A}$ and $\hat{C}_{1}^{A}$ two-body current terms are proportional to $\epsilon_{\rm EFT}^2$.
+To verify this, and estimate these EFT uncertainties better, we make use of other observables, where higher-order EFT calculations were compared to experiment, namely the \nuc{6}{Li} magnetic moment and M1 transition, and the \nuc{6}{He} half-life.
+According to Ref.~\cite{PhysRevC.87.035503} (\cite{PhysRevLett.126.102501}), the two-body current, which is an NLO correction for this operator, has a vanishing contribution to the \nuc{6}{Li} magnetic moment, and a 20\% (10\%) contribution to the $\nuc{6}{Li} ( 0^{+}{\to} 1^{+})$ B(M1) transition.
+As B(M1) contains the squared matrix element, this entails at most a 10\% two-body-current contribution for $\hat{M}_{1}^{V}$.
+Additionally, we compared our $\hat{L}_{1}^{A}$ calculations with the empirical GT operator, $\lvert\rm GT\left(^{6} \rm He\right)\rvert_{\rm expt}=2.161(5)$, calculated from the \nuc{6}{He} half-life~\cite{PhysRevC.79.065501}, and found a deviation of $1.5\%$ in $\hat{L}_{1}^{A}$, consistent with the fact that these corrections are of higher order in EFT counting than $\hat{M}_{1}^{V}$.
+This consistency allows us to conservatively estimate that $\epsilon_{\rm EFT} \lesssim 0.15$.

-As shown in Fig.~\ref{fig:spect} (\ref{fig:a_beta_nu}), we find up to 1\% (2\%) corrections to the \(\beta\) spectrum (angular correlation), consistent with the a~priori estimates based on the small parameters of the problem.
+As shown in Fig.~\ref{fig:spect}b(d), we find up to 1\% (2\%) corrections to the \(\beta\) spectrum (angular correlation), consistent with the a~priori estimates based on the small parameters of the problem.
 However, these corrections depend on the electron kinetic energy, thus extracting $a_{\beta\nu}$ requires an energy-weighted average, adhering to the particular experimental setup.
-Here, we exemplify the important effect of this procedure, by using an average of $a_{\beta\nu}$ weighted by the spectrum $\frac{d\omega^{1^{+}\beta^{-}}}{d\epsilon}$.
-In this example the corrections to $a_{\beta\nu}$ due to nuclear structure are
+Here, we exemplify the important effect of this procedure, by using an average of $a_{\beta\nu}$ weighted by the spectrum $\frac{d\omega^{1^{+}\beta^{-}}}{dE}$.
+In this example, the total correction to $a_{\beta\nu}$ due to nuclear structure is